-As many seek professional interior design advice for either residential or commercial buildings, the most important thing to note as a professional designer is the successful implementation of projects that will not only satisfy your client’s vision and dreams, but also enhance communities through better designs.
+As many seek professional interior design advice for either residential or commercial building, the most important thing to note as a professional designer is the successful implementation of projects that will not only satisfy your client’s vision and dreams but also enhance communities through better designs.

 So, as an interior designer, you or your firm should be dedicated to providing professional interior design advice and manage all aspects of your projects and budgets in a transparent and fully accountable way.